getludic/ludic/docs/components.md

 ## Strict Components

-Strict components offer more precise control over the types and structure of their children compared to regular components.
+Strict components offer more precise control over the types and structures of their children compared to regular components.
 Let's illustrate this with a Table component example:

 ```python
 from ludic.attrs import GlobalAttrs